Ceiling Fan

 The takeaway

-If you don't have a ceiling fan in your bedroom, the upgrade — a quick job for a licensed electrician if your ceiling needs a fresh mounting point or wiring — will pay for itself within 2 years on bill savings alone, and you'll sleep noticeably better in the months between.
+If you don't have a ceiling fan in your bedroom, the upgrade — a quick job for a licensed electrician if your ceiling needs a fresh mounting point or wiring — can lower running cost when it replaces some aircon hours or supports a higher setpoint.
+Ask for the fan's rated watts and installed quote, then calculate the payback with your own usage rather than a sales promise.

 Frequently asked questions